OMB Circular No. A-19

 (7) Agencies' letters on private bills shall cite, where appropriate, precedents that support the action they recommend or that need to be distinguished from the action recommended.

-- Subsequent OMB action.
+d.
+Subsequent OMB action.
 OMB will transmit agencies' letters to the President, together with a covering memorandum, not later than the fifth day following receipt of the enrolled bill at the White House.

 11. Agency legislative liaison officers.
 To assist in effecting interagency coordination, each agency shall furnish OMB with the name of a liaison officer who has been designated by the agency to handle the coordination of legislative matters under this Circular.
 From time to time, OMB will send agencies lists of the liaison officers so designated.
 Agencies should promptly notify OMB of any change in their liaison officers.

-- Written agency communications to OMB transmitting proposed legislation, proposed reports, views letters on other agencies' proposed legislation or reports, and letters on enrolled bills should be addressed to:
+a.
+Written agency communications to OMB transmitting proposed legislation, proposed reports, views letters on other agencies' proposed legislation or reports, and letters on enrolled bills should be addressed to:

 Attention: Assistant Director for Legislative Reference